danieljancar/hangbuddies/docs/COLLABORATORS.md

 - **Priority:** Marked as Critical, High, Medium, or Low.
 - **Status:** Updated based on progress (Open, In Progress, Blocked, Closed).

+> [!Important]
+> Feature-issues that are user story-relevant should be added as a child issue to the corresponding user story issue.

 ##### Projects

 A dedicated project board is used to track active sprints and backlog issues.
 Before each sprint, the PL and DPL create